Murashu family

-The house of Murashu were a family discovered in archaeological findings dating to the late 19th century.
-The family were alive during the fifth century BC in Nippur, participating in early economic activities.
+The house of Murashu were a family of businessmen and moneylenders based at Nippur in Babylonia in the fifth century BCE.
+They left an archive of hundreds of cuneiform texts called the Murashu Archive which is often used to understand business and society in the Achaemenid Empire.

 Family name

 Both Murašû and Murashu mean wild cat.
 The words are transliterated from mu-ra-šu-ú, as originally written in syllabic cuneiform script.
 The house is named after the head of the family.

+Known species of wildcat of the ancient near east are Felis silvestris lybica.

 Evidence of archaeology

 A large proportion of archaeological evidence on the family is from a house in Nippur, found within the remains of a twenty by ten foot room of the building.
 It was initially found during 1893 within the third expedition of the University of Pennsylvania at the site, at the time directed by John Henry Haynes.
 Known as the Murashu archive, these consist of clay tablets, 879 in total (numbering 879 during 2005 Provan, Long, Longman; 835 during 2001 Greenfield, Paul, Stone, Pinnick; 800 during 1999 Mieroop; and 650 during 1995 in Schramm) written in the languages Aramaic and Akkadian.
 The archive includes 657 different seal types (Bregstein).